 - Bad plans are better than no plans

-- It is difficult to obtain excessive profits in a competitive market, and monopoly is possible
+- It is difficult to obtain excessive profits in a competitive market, and a monopoly is possible

 - Marketing and products are equally important

-The purpose of being a business is not to defeat at all Your opponent, if you focus on defeating your opponent, then how can you have time to think of a better idea to develop.
+The purpose of being a business is not to defeat all Your opponents, if you focus on defeating your opponent, then how can you have time to think of a better idea to develop.

 In fact, most people in modern society should have heard of it: Progress without a plan is called "evolution."
 Darwin wrote: Even if life is not prepared, it will "evolve" by itself.
 Each life is just the result of random mutation of certain organisms, and the best version will win in the end.

 We often think that competition is the essence of business, and we even focus all our energy on competition in order to defeat our opponents.
 However, if we cannot quickly win the competition, it will only lead to the consumption of value, rather than the creation of value.
 If you can't beat your opponents, you join forces.
 For example, Peter Thiel and Elon Musk created Paypal.

 Only find the best, because the best produces more value.
 The world is disproportionate.